martinobernard/martinobernard.github.io/_pages/teaching.md

 {% include base_path %}

 ## Teaching
 * A.A.
+2024/25
+  * <i>Climate changes and hydrogeological hazard mitigation</i>, first cycle degree in <i>Land and Lanscape Restoration and Enhancement</i>, School of Agricultural Sciences and Veterinary Medicine, University of Padua.
+Teaching (32 h)
+  * <i>Laboratorio di CAD: AutoCAD </i>, first cycle degree in <i>Land and Lanscape Restoration and Enhancement</i>, School of Agricultural Sciences and Veterinary Medicine, University of Padua.
+Teaching (32 h)

+* A.A.
 2023/24
   * <i>Climate changes and hydrogeological hazard mitigation</i>, first cycle degree in <i>Land and Lanscape Restoration and Enhancement</i>, School of Agricultural Sciences and Veterinary Medicine, University of Padua.
 Teaching (24 h)